devFarshadFahimi/QuerySuite/README.md

 │       │       └── Role.cs
 │       ├── Program.cs
 │       ├── Startup.cs
-│       └── Paginizer.Sample.csproj
+│       └── QuerySuite.Sample.csproj
 ├── tests
-│   └── Paginizer.Tests
+│   └── QuerySuite.Tests
-│       ├── PaginizerTests.cs
+│       ├── QuerySuiteTests.cs
-│       └── Paginizer.Tests.csproj
+│       └── QuerySuite.Tests.csproj
-├── Paginizer.sln
+├── QuerySuite.sln
 └── README.md
 ```

 ## Contributing

-We welcome contributions to Paginizer!
+We welcome contributions!
 If you have any ideas, suggestions, or issues, please open an issue or submit a pull request.

 ## License

-Paginizer is licensed under the MIT License.
+QuerySuite is licensed under the MIT License.
 See the LICENSE file for more details.

 ---

-With this README file, users will have a clear understanding of how to install, configure, and use the Paginizer library in their .NET applications.
-The example project provides a concrete demonstration, making it easier for users to get started quickly.
+This README provides a comprehensive guide for users to understand and implement QuerySuite in their projects.
+Feel free to adjust the details to better match your project's specifics.